Epic Antarctica: Crossing the Circle via Falklands and South Georgia

 Adventure Options: Add an extra rush of adrenaline to your expedition by choosing from a wide range of optional adventure activities to experience the 7th Continent in a more personal way.
 Some of the available options are Camping, Cross-Country Skiing, Kayaking, Mountaineering and Stand-Up Paddleboarding.
 Ask us for details and prices for the available options on your cruise date.

 Pre and Post-Trip Options: Getting to the Antarctic can be just as much fun as being there.
 There are multiple travel options you can add to your cruising adventure.
-Some suggestions are Introduction to Buenos Aires; Santiago Head Start; Easter Island – World’s Most Remote Inhabited Island and Experience Igazu Falls.
-Programs may be combined if schedules allow.
+Some suggestions are Introduction to Buenos Aires; Easter Island – World’s Most Remote Inhabited Island and Experience Iguazu Falls.
+Multiple programs may be combined if schedules allow.

 - Shipboard accommodation with daily housekeeping